Why is my cat sleeping in their litter box? A vet's guide

 Anxiety issues

 If your cat is feeling anxious then they might seek comfort by hiding in their litter box.
-This is commonly seen in cats that have had a recent house move.
+Anxiety in cats is commonly seen in cats that have had a recent house move.
 The litter box might be the only familiar space in their new environment meaning they are drawn to it for comfort and security.
 Most cats will soon come out of their shell and start exploring the rest of their environment.

 Pregnancy